intel-lab-lkp/linux/Documentation/driver-api/virtio/virtio-dmb.rst

   ``area_pages`` divides ``pages``.
 Both are fixed when the region is installed and are the same two values the probe-time message prints.

+``reserved_pages``
+  how many pages are withheld from ordinary claims so that a virtqueue whose ring is empty can publish a chain.
+Zero until the driver asks for its virtqueues, and zero for good on a pool too small for the mechanism to mean anything.
+Not subtracted from ``pages``: the withheld pages are part of the pool and are counted in ``used_pages`` when a virtqueue draws on them.

 ``used_pages``
-  how many of them are allocated.
+  how many of the pool's pages are allocated.
 One counter maintained across all areas rather than a sum of per-area figures read at different moments, so it never reports a torn total; it is raised just outside the area lock, so a read taken during a claim or a release can lag the bitmap by that claim.

 ``used_pages_hiwater``
   the largest ``used_pages`` has been.
 This, rather than a sample of